 “I am a Fidelista”

 Following the implementation of the agrarian reform and the First Declaration of Havana, which called for severing all ties with imperialism, Fidel Castro’s time in the United States for the UN General Assembly was replete with complications.
-President Eisenhower refused to invite the Cuban delegation to lunch, whereupon Fidel expressed delight at being invited to Harlem to dine “with the humble people.”
+President Dwight Eisenhower refused to invite the Cuban delegation to lunch, whereupon Fidel expressed delight at being invited to Harlem to dine “with the humble people.”
 It was there that he met Nikita Khrushchev who, after meeting Fidel expressed “I do not know if Fidel is a communist but I know I am a Fidelista.”
 Relations between the two countries strengthened as the Soviet Union provided planes for the Cuban delegation to return home, as the US had impounded their planes in retaliation for debt payments allegedly owed by Havana.
 “The Soviets are our friends.
 Here you took our planes … Soviets give us planes,” Fidel retaliated before boarding the plane.
 However, relations between the Soviet Union and Cuba became very strained during the Cuban Missile Crisis.

 The Second Declaration of Havana, 1962, stated that it was the duty of every revolutionary to make revolution.
 It followed the Bay of Pigs invasion of April 1961, where CIA-trained Cuban exiles attempted to invade Cuba but were defeated within 72 hours.
 In 1962, President Kennedy ordered an economic, financial and commercial embargo on Cuba.

 The assassination of Che Guevara in Bolivia in 1967 spelled the end of spreading the revolution to Latin America.